AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 example.org#%#//scriptlet('xml-prune'[, propsToMatch[, optionalProp[, urlToMatch]]])
 ```

-- `propsToMatch` — optional, selector of elements which will be removed from XML
+- `propsToMatch` — optional, XPath or selector of elements which will be removed from XML
 - `optionalProp` — optional, selector of elements that must occur in XML document
 - `urlToMatch` — optional, string or regular expression for matching the request's URL